Skitij-Kumar/Vehicle-Analysis-Project/README.md

-# 🏡Government Organizations Vehicles Analysis Project
+# 🏡Government Organizations Vehicle Analysis Project

 ## 📄Overview
 In this project, I worked as a Junior Data Analyst for a local government office.
-The objective was to, clean, analyze and categorize the fleet data to identify the count and types of vehicles utilized across various government organizations.
+The objective was to clean, analyze and categorize the fleet data to identify the count and types of vehicles utilized across various government organizations.
 ## 📊Dataset
 - **Source:** [Government Fleet Equipment (vehicle) Dataset] (https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr/about_data).
 - **File 1 (Size):** 54 rows and 4 columns.